crosswalk-project/crosswalk-website/documentation/Getting_Started/12-Android_target_setup.md

 <ol>

 <li>
   <p>Start the Android SDK Manager.
-If you installed it as detailed in <a href="#Install-the-Android-SDK">Install the Android SDK</a>, you can invoke the SDK Manager as follows:</p>
+If you installed it as detailed in <a href="#documentation/getting_started/host_setup/Optional:-installing-tools-for-Android-targets">Install the Android SDK</a>, you can invoke the SDK Manager as follows:</p>

   <ul>
     <li>